New high-tech Liverpool campus set to transform Sydney’s south west

 Analysis by Deloitte Access Economics reveals that the University's presence in the CBDs of Liverpool and Bankstown will provide $54 million per annum in economic uplift.

-The new campus, currently under construction in 100 Macquarie Street, will span nine floors and accommodate up to 2,500 students, with a focus on nursing, social work, anthropology, criminology and policing programs.
+The new campus, currently under construction in 100 Macquarie Street, with interior design by Woods Bagot,(opens in a new window) will span nine floors and accommodate up to 2,500 students, with a focus on nursing, social work, anthropology, criminology and policing programs.

 Up to 750 Western Sydney University nursing students will have access to state-of-the-art new teaching laboratories, making it one of the most technologically-immersed nurse training facilities in the country.